 Prerequisite(s): MA in Mental Health Counseling, Marriage and Family Therapy, equivalent MA in Healthcare or other counseling degree programs from an accredited institution.
-HLC509, HLC515, HLC/RHB516 or the equivalent courses from an accredited institution or by permission of director
+HLC509, HLC515, HLC/RHB516 or the equivalent courses from an accredited institution or by permission of the director

-This course will provide the necessary understanding of brain anatomy, neurotransmission and the impact of psychotropic substances on the brain and on the selection of effective treatment interventions.
+This course will provide an understanding of brain anatomy, neurotransmission and the impact of psychotropic substances on the brain.
+The selection of effective treatment interventions will also be explored.